African humid period: Implications for future global warming

 Plans to geoengineer the Sahara to increase its vegetation cover and precipitation have been proposed since the 19th century.
-The mechanisms and consequences of the AHP are important context to evaluate such proposals and their ramifications; precipitation may increase but the consumption of carbon dioxide would be small and there could be detrimental impacts on climate and dust fluxes in the far-field.
+The mechanisms and consequences of the AHP are an important context to evaluate such proposals and their ramifications; precipitation may increase, but the consumption of carbon dioxide would be small; there could be detrimental impacts on climate and dust fluxes in the far-field.
 Building the Great Green Wall and large solar farms in the Sahara desert would also act to decrease its albedo and may trigger similar climate responses.

-A greening of the Sahara on the one hand may allow agriculture and pastoralism to expand into hitherto unsuitable areas, but increased precipitation can also lead to increased water borne diseases and flooding.
-Expanded human activity resulting from a wetter climate may be vulnerable to climate reversals as demonstrated by the droughts that followed the mid-20th century wet period.
-The Sahara has seen an increase in rainfall during the monsoon season as global temperatures rise, with a full monsoon cycle occurring in 2024.
-The 2024 monsoon created hundreds of temporary lakes new vegetation, and caused migrating birds such as waterfowl to spend more time in the Sahara.
+A greening of the Sahara on the one hand may allow agriculture and pastoralism to expand into hitherto unsuitable areas, but increased precipitation can also lead to increased water-borne diseases and flooding.
+Expanded human activity resulting from a wetter climate may be vulnerable to climate reversals, as demonstrated by the droughts that followed the mid-20th-century wet period.